 Now assume that you purchased 100 shares of a different company, at $20 per share.
 Those shares increase in value to $30 each, resulting in a $1,000 capital gain on your investment when it’s time to sell.
 Using tax-loss harvesting, you could use the $1,000 capital loss from Investment A to cancel out the $1,000 capital gain from Investment B.

 Tax-loss harvesting can yield tax benefits if you’re focused on minimizing capital gains tax liability.
 For example, research from robo-advisor Wealthfront found that new clients who used their tax-loss harvesting service in 2018 would have easily received pre-tax benefits that exceeded the market’s declines for that year.
+This tax strategy can also help reduce the taxes incurred from day trading.

 There are, however, some potential downsides.
 First, harvesting losses may be less effective for investors with fewer investable assets.
 A Vanguard study found that tax-loss harvesting benefits can range from zero tax benefit to a negative return to gains of more than 1% annually.
 But according to the research, those most likely to benefit were in the top 2% of net worth distribution.